Post Banner Image

 Photo credit: NeilBernard Photography/ Stockimo/ Alamy Stock Photo

-Situated in Melbourne’s bustling Central Business District, Flinders Street Station is both the oldest and the busiest train station in Australia.
-With around 110,000 passengers and 1,500 trains passing through every day, Flinders is also the busiest train station in the Southern Hemisphere.
+Situated in Melbourne’s bustling Central Business District, Flinders Street Station is the busiest and oldest railway terminal in Australia.
+With around 110,000 passengers and 1,500 trains passing through every day, Flinders is also the busiest terminal in the entire Southern Hemisphere.
 Among the station’s 13 platforms is the 2,323-foot-long Platform 1, which ranks among the world’s longest platforms.

-The striking terminal building was completed in 1909 and features a yellow facade crowned by a green copper dome.
+Completed in 1909, the striking terminal building features a yellow facade crowned by a green copper dome.
 Above the arched entrance is a series of 13 analog clocks that display the times of the next departing trains.
 According to local legend, a mixup with plans meant the building was erected according to a design intended for a station in Mumbai, which is why some say it features Indian-inspired design elements.

 Statues and clock adorning exterior of London Waterloo Station